dhryou/tetris_C/README.md

 # Tetris in C

 ## About
-This is a tetris game designed in C!
+My very first game project... tetris game designed in C language!

 ## How To Play
 Play!